-Participants in the Abbott Laboratories Stock Retirement Plan will receive a voting instruction card for their shares held in the Abbott Laboratories Stock Retirement Trust.
+Participants in the Abbott Laboratories Stock Retirement Plan will receive voting instructions for their shares held in the Abbott Laboratories Stock Retirement Trust.
 The Stock Retirement Trust is administered by both a trustee and an Investment Committee.
 The trustee of the Trust is Mercer Trust Company.
-The members of the Investment Committee are Stephen R. Fussell, Brian P. Wentworth, and Valentine Yien, employees of Abbott.
+The members of the Investment Committee are Stephen R. Fussell and Brian P. Wentworth, employees of Abbott.
 The voting power with respect to the shares is held by and shared between the Investment Committee and the participants.
 The Investment Committee must solicit voting instructions from the participants and follow the voting instructions it receives.
 The Investment Committee may use its own discretion with respect to those shares for which no voting instructions are received.